Home Forums Bug Reports V422 crashes when simulation is launched from hierarchical schematic

 Attached is a simple example to show the crash.
 If you cannot reproduce it the first time, exit the QucsStudio, launch it again, and open only “top_level.sch” without touching anything else, then click “simulate”.
 This sequence crashes every time on me.
 I use Windows 10 but I doubt it matters.

-• This reply was modified 11 months, 3 weeks ago by ehawker.
+• This reply was modified 1 year, 9 months ago by ehawkerehawker.

 Attachments: